Sinister Syndicate: First version

-Patterned after the conglomeration of Spider-Man's deadliest foes who call themselves the Sinister Six, the Sinister Syndicate was originally formed by the super-villain Beetle.
-The original roster of the group consisted of Beetle, Hydro-Man, Rhino, Boomerang, and Speed Demon, who collectively gathered together under the Beetle's leadership.
-Unlike the Sinister Six, which was formed to destroy Spider-Man, the Syndicate was formed to act as a mercenary group that worked for the highest bidder.
+Patterned after the conglomeration of Spider-Man's deadliest foes who call themselves the Sinister Six, the Sinister Syndicate was founded by Beetle and originally consisted of Hydro-Man, Rhino, Boomerang, and Speed Demon.
+Unlike the Sinister Six, which was formed mainly to destroy Spider-Man, the Syndicate primarily work as mercenaries.
+The Sinister Syndicate's first mission has them successfully preventing Spider-Man and Silver Sable from capturing Jason Macendale, then known as Jack O'Lantern.

 Second version

-The group, now featuring Boomerang's girlfriend Leila Davis, was the focus of the 1991 mini-series Deadly Foes of Spider-Man.
-The series focuses upon the group's break-up due to Beetle's jealousy towards Boomerang and his attempts to usurp control of the group.
-Beetle betrays Boomerang by allowing him to be caught during a robbery and then convincing him to use Beetle's lawyer Steve Partridge, not knowing that Beetle had instructed his lawyer to throw the trial to ensure Boomerang's conviction.
+The group, now featuring Boomerang's girlfriend Leila Davis, are the focus of the 1991 miniseries Deadly Foes of Spider-Man.
+The four-issue mini-series focuses on the group breaking up due to Beetle's jealousy towards Boomerang and his attempts to usurp control over the group.
+Beetle eventually betrays Boomerang by allowing him to be caught during a robbery and then convincing him to use Beetle's lawyer Steve Partridge, not knowing that Beetle had instructed Partridge to throw the trial to ensure Boomerang's conviction.